gem/oq-engine/demos/risk/InfrastructureRisk/RoadNetwork/README.md

 Road Network Demo
 -----------------

-In this example, we present a road network with 29 number of nodes and 38 number of edges which is more grid-like.
-Exposure model is prepared for both node and edge-like components.
-The road network consists of road segment, bridges, connection and TAZ nodes.
-The information of the start_node and end_node of each edge gives the information about how components are interlinked.
+In this example, we present a grid-like road network with 29 nodes and 38 edges.
+The exposure model is prepared for both node- and edge-like components.
+The road network consists of road segments, bridges, connections and TAZ (Traffic Analysis Zone) nodes.
+The information of the `start_node` and `end_node` of each edge indicated how components are interlinked.
 With all the attributes from the exposure model, the network is created.

-In the expo_demo_edges, the location is for the centroid of the edges.
+In the `expo_demo_edges`, the location is for the centroid of the edges.
 The weights refer to the lengths and thus the graph is weighted.

-As seen in the expo_demo_nodes, we have the nodes acting as TAZ (traffic analysis zone).
-Therefore, partial connectivity loss , weighted connectivity loss and efficiency loss are calculated.
+As seen in the `expo_demo_nodes`, we have the nodes acting as TAZ.
+Therefore, partial connectivity loss, weighted connectivity loss and efficiency loss are calculated.

-Note:This is an example for the demonstrative purpose and doesn't represent a real network.
+Note: this is an example for the demonstrative purpose and does not represent a real network.

 **Hazard**

 Expected runtime: 4 seconds

 Outputs:

 - Events
 - Ground Motion Fields

 **Risk**

 Expected runtime: 3 seconds

 Outputs: